IzabelFerreira7/IzabelFerreira7/README.md

 # Hello, World!
-I'm Ferreira.
+I'm Izabel Ferreira.
 <p> I am a Data Scientist from Rio de Janeiro, Brazil.
 I'm passionete about transforming data into valuable insigths, contributing to thr success of companies.
 And I love to communicate with people so I have learned to communicate in English, Spanish and Dutch.</p>